folkehelseinstituttet/Fhi.Koronasertifikat.Verifikasjon.App/CONTRIBUTING.md

 ### Submitting an issue
 - Give the issue a short, clear title that describes the bug or feature request
-- Include what version of  Koronasertifikat-Validering you are using.
+- Include what version of  Kontroll av koronasertifikat you are using.
 If you are reporting a bug, include details on how you get it.
 - Include steps to reproduce the issue
 - Include screenshots, if possible
 - If possible, mark the issue with an appropriate label, e.g., `is:bug`